Left of the Dial kort samengevat

 Luckily, so far people have been really nice to us, check our press clippings to see some examples!

-Left of the Dial is showcase festival founded in 2018.
-The 3 day multi-venue event takes place in the city centre of Rotterdam and has grown into an important stepping stone for emerging artists, attracting over 5,000 music fanatics daily.
-It has a strict no headliner policy – all billing is alphabetically – and takes great pride in being known among artists as ‘the international kings of hospitality’.
+Left of the Dial is a showcase festival founded in 2018.
+The 3 day multi-venue event takes place in the city centre of Rotterdam and has grown into an important stepping stone for emerging artists, such as Deadletter, Maruja, Lambrini Girls, Tramhaus, Madra Salach, and many more.
+Attracting thousands music fanatics daily, Left of the Dial has a strict no headliner policy – all billing is alphabetically – and takes great pride in being known among artists as ‘the international kings of hospitality’.

 For previous lineups including LOADS of amazing bands, check this page